Written by forum moderator, RickO

 How to Connect Wyze Cam to WiFi with a Portal Page using a GL.iNet Mini Router

-Wyze Cam can only connect to 2.4GHz WiFi networks with WPA/WPA2 password protection (or no password protection).
+Wyze Cam can only connect to 2.4GHz WiFi networks with WPA/WPA2 password protection.
 Wyze Cam cannot connect to WiFi networks that have a portal page (also called a landing or login page) where the user must accept terms and conditions and/or enter login credentials or payment information.
 This type of WiFi is commonly found in hotels and other public places.
 The reason Wyze Cam cannot connect to this type of network is that the camera has no web browser interface allowing the user to enter the required info.

 It is possible, however, to connect Wyze Cam to this type of network by using an inexpensive travel router such as GL.iNet as an intermediary bridge between the camera and the public WiFi network.